Welcome to Casel & Associates

 Moderator - Denver Black Pages 2024 Success Summit - "DEI Unpacked - Rethinking Diversity in Today's World - Is it Still Relevant?" - 2024

-Special Consultant - Denver Health - 2Q Healing Denver Sales Tax Campaign Also List Campaign - 2024
+Special Consultant - Denver Health - 2Q Healing Denver Sales Tax Campaign - 2024

 Special Consultant - Tobacco Free Kids, the successful approval of City of Denver ordinance for the elimination of flavored tobacco - 2024

-Board Member - Salvation Army USA, National Advisory Also List Campaign - 2024
+Board Member - Salvation Army USA, National Advisory - 2024

 Advisory Board Member - Salvation Army, Intermountain Division - Denver - 2024